Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - This year Murray has thrown for 3,547 yards (221.7 per game) while completing 305 of 442 passes (69%), with 23 touchdowns and 10 interceptions.

-- He has added 388 rushing yards on 83 carries with five touchdowns, averaging 24.3 yards per game.
+- He also has 388 rushing yards on 83 carries with five touchdowns, averaging 24.3 yards per game.

 - The Cardinals have run 54.1% passing plays and 45.9% rushing plays this season.
 They rank 11th in the NFL in scoring.